-In addition, there are various forms of set-off risk relating to deposit accounts and construction and savings deposits.
+In addition, various forms of setoff risk relate to deposit accounts and construction and savings deposits.
 The ACT addresses these risks by limiting the maximum amount of covered bonds that can be issued under the program.

-Country risk
+Sovereign risk

 We analyze sovereign risk according to our "Incorporating Sovereign Risk In Rating Structured Finance Securities: Methodology And Assumptions," published on Jan.
 30, 2019.
-Given our 'AAA' long-term unsolicited rating on the Netherlands, sovereign risk does not constrain our ratings on the covered bonds.
+Given our 'AAA' long-term unsolicited rating on the Netherlands, sovereign risk does not constrain our rating on the covered bond.